Chichen Itza Guide: Everything You Need to Know Before You Go (2025)

 - In the Riviera Maya: you can read My Article About The 15 Most Beautiful Cenotes In Tulum and the 12 Best Cenotes In Playa del Carmen

-18. Explore the Balankanché caves
+Explore the Balankanché Caves (Sacred Mayan Site)

 The Balankanché grotto, which means “throne of the jaguar” in Maya, is a few kilometers from Chichén Itzá.